xenloops/threat_modeling/talk_threat_model_what.md

 * But we can threat model even with an incomplete design
 * Doing anything is better than doing nothing

-Another important point:
-* Threat modeling is a communal activity
+Threat modeling is a communal activity
 * Best when it involves everyone:
   * Security experts
   * System architects